Sonnet 586

 Love is a covenant graved in Heaven’s blue

-That I here breathe and still by breath hold true.
+That I here breathe—and by each breath hold true.

 © Loubert S Suddaby.
 All Rights Reserved.